Is Frilled Dragon (Frilled Neck Lizard) Good for First-Time Owners?

 Training Milestones for Frilled Dragon (Frilled Neck Lizard)

-Successful training for Frilled Dragon (Frilled Neck Lizard) respects this species's intermediate to advanced trainability profile and natural nervous tendencies.
+Training a Frilled Dragon (Frilled Neck Lizard) productively means working inside the breed's real learning profile, which typically shows as intermediate to advanced trainability and nervous tendencies.
 Weeks one through four: focus on establishing trust and learning your Frilled Dragon (Frilled Neck Lizard)'s communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Frilled Dragon (Frilled Neck Lizard)'s more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources